 Yet we still do it.
-It is still the artists equivalent of “Class”.
-A prima ballerina (however good) will still attend Class.
+It is still the artist’s equivalent of “class”.
+A prima ballerina (however good) will still attend class.
 It stills the mind and frees her from technique allowing her to just dance.
 Life drawing is a bit like that.
 We do it without purpose, without seeking the “nice” drawing.
 We do it to explore the human form.
-Looking hard for balance and shape, for elegance and strength, and come up short time and time again.
+Looking hard to meet the unique balance and shape of the human body, to channel the elegance and strength of the bearer – and come up short time and time again.

 Life drawing is the most difficult and the most visually nourishing activity a human being can engage in.
 It helps tell us who we are, whilst inspiring us to become better.

-I remember a favourite model was Bridget a rather dumpy woman in her fifties with what seemed like very large feet.
-She was extra ordinary, she could hold a pose for hours as long as she could find balance and support herself on something.
-The pose would be repeated for possibly two weeks to allow third years to get painting done.
+I remember one of my favourite models – Bridget, a woman in her fifties with what seemed like very large feet.
+She was ordinary, and yet, extraordinary – she could hold a pose for hours as long as she could find balance and support herself on something.
+The pose would be repeated for possibly two weeks to allow third years to get the painting done.
 We just banged out drawing after drawing after drawing.
-Another favourite model was Bridgets daughter Valerie, a slender and very beautiful woman.
+Another favourite model was Bridget’s daughter Valerie, a slender and very beautiful woman.

-This work filled up the portfolio and gave me a profound visual memory of aspects of the human form.
-Of how the body worked, how arms and feet articulated.
-How eyebrows framed expression and eyes were the gateway to the soul.
+This work filled up the portfolio and gave me a profound visual memory of aspects of the human form – of how the body worked, how arms and feet articulated.
+How eyebrows framed expression and eyes were, truly, the gateway to the soul.

 The life drawing room at The Royal Academy Schools in Picadilly London.
 This is where David Savage learnt to draw.
 These are the classical drawing techniques that we will show you.

-All drawing is, is looking very very hard……. well if you believe that, good luck.
+All drawing is, is looking very very hard… Well, if you believe that, good luck.
 That is only one element of the drawing process.
-But thats where we start.
-The life room is almost silent, the energy of five people scratching away at boards is palpable.
-Like a cross between a church and a bordello.
+But that’s where we start.
+The life drawing room is almost silent, yet abuzz with the energy of five people scratching away at boards.
+Sitting here feels almost like an hour spent in somewhere between a church and a bordello.